 Hiring a cleaning service will ensure heavily used spaces like the kitchen, bathrooms & common areas are cleaned properly.

 A sanitized workplace also maintains morale and a sense of professionalism.
-If you have customers coming in more frequently, you want to be sure your workspace reflects how you do business.
+If you have customers stopping by frequently, you want to be sure your workspace reflects how you do business.

 4. Put signage up throughout the office promoting workplace hygiene.